8bitgeek/OpenNIC-Wizard/README.md

 .geek, .free, .bbs, .parody, .oss, .indy, .fur, .ing, .micro, .dyn and .gopher

-Join us as we create a new surfing experience.
-OpenNIC domain registrations are free of charge -- simply register your domain, agree to the terms of the specific TLD you're registering with, and point your domain to whatever online services you have to offer.
+##OpenNIC Wizard Features

-##Features
+  - OpenNIC Wizard service continually seeks DNS resolvers with best response times
-  - OpenNIC service continually seeks DNS resolvers with best response times
+  - No-pain approach to setting up your PC to work with The OpenNIC Project
-  - No-pain approach to setting up your PC to work with OpenNIC
+  - OpenNIC Wizard Task tray applet for observing and optionally tweeking the configuration
-  - Task tray applet for observing and optionally tweeking the configuration
+  - To start using The OpenNIC Project today, use OpenNIC Wizard.

-To start using OpenNIC today, use OpenNIC Wizard.
-Simply run the installer and you're instantly using OpenNIC resolve
+  - Simply run the installer and you're instantly using OpenNIC resolve

 ##Screen Captures